 My daughter attends the Performing Arts program and loves it.
 She LOVES her music class and is doing exceptionally well academically.
 The school is not perfect but what school is.
 As long as my daughter is happy and engaged and her grades are good I can't say anything bad.

 Marina Del Rey Middle School is a public middle school in Los Angeles.
-The principal of Marina Del Rey Middle School is Lorraine Machado and can be contacted at email@example.com.
-823 students attend Marina Del Rey Middle School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-22% of the Marina Del Rey Middle School students have "limited English proficiency."
+The principal of Marina Del Rey Middle School is Lorraine Machado, whose e-mail is firstname.lastname@example.org.
+823 students go to Marina Del Rey Middle School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+22% of the Marina Del Rey Middle School students are "limited in English proficiency."
 87% of the 823 students here get reduced lunch prices.
-The ratio of students to teachers at Marina Del Rey Middle School is 16:1.
+The student to teacher ratio at Marina Del Rey Middle School is 16:1.
 Ocean Charter School is one of the nearest middle schools.

 - Computer arts